sleahy115/kill_the_commute/README.md

 # Kill the commute.

 ## Created by Sarah Leahy and David Quisenberry

   This website allows a user to search for jobs by industry and shows a map of the locations.
 A user can input thier home address and search for jobs nearby, thus "Killing the commute".
+This site was created with Drupal 7 and uses stripe for processing payments for upgraded content.

 ## User Story

 * As a user I would like to search for jobs by industry.
 * As a user I would like to see where the companies are located.
+* As a user I would like to be able to upgrade for exclusive content.

 ## Setup/Installation Requirements